mattfurness/address-ingestion-prototype/README.md

 This prototype ingests records from a file in "record per line" json into elastic search using a single index and type.

 It achieves this by:
+* Recreates the index based on the details in the json passed specified.
+See `config/elasticsearch-index.json` for an example.
 * Streaming in records from a file in "record per line" json format.
 * Mapping them to elastic search records.
 * Pushing them up in batches of 200 to elastic search using the specified details.